robik/dini/readme.md

 ## What's that

-Dini is a library written in [D Programming Language](http://www.d-programming-language.org/) that allows you to parse INI (or similar) configuration files easily.
+Dini is a library written in [D Programming Language](http://www.dlang.org/) that allows you to parse INI configuration files easily.

 ## Features